CR1337/PyRocketLauncher/README.md

 4. Run `sudo rl setup`.
 5. Configure your device by interacting with the config wizard.
 6. Your device is now fully functional.
-7. Check further options by running `sudo rl help`.
+7. Check further options by running `rl help`.